vdespa/automation-with-postman-course/course-notes.md

 ### Lesson 18 - Passing data from one request to the other

 - using Postman variables is a good way to reduce duplication and to be able to control multiple requests
-- using Postman variables reduces or elimitates the need to copy/paste data or to manually reconfigure requests
+- using Postman variables reduces or eliminates the need to copy/paste data or to manually reconfigure requests

 ### Lesson 19 - Setting Postman variables from scripts

 - JavaScript variables are not the same as Postman variables
-- JavaScript variables are scoped only to the script where they are defined and any variable set from there are not persisted
+- JavaScript variables are scoped only to the script where they are defined and any variable set from there is not persisted
 - Postman variables useful for:
-- storing settings and persisting data on the long term, such as the baseUrl, API key or other details
+- storing settings and persisting data in the long term, such as the baseUrl, API key, or other details
 - passing data between requests
 - it is possible to create or update a Postman collection variable from a script: